Urgent support welcome but more will be needed to stave off ‘Trumpflation’ - says TUC | WiredGov Newswire (news from other organisations)

 Urgent support welcome but more will be needed to stave off ‘Trumpflation’ - says TUC

-Responding to the Prime Minister’s press conference, TUC General Secretary Paul Nowak yesterday said:
+Responding to the Prime Minister’s press conference, TUC General Secretary Paul Nowak recently said:

 "Working people are being hit with a Donald Trump-made cost of living crisis.
 It's right that the Prime Minister has acted quickly to support those most acutely affected by rising energy prices.